rahulpnath/rahulpnath.com-old/source/_drafts/optimizing-octopress-workflow-for-new-posts.markdown

 keywords:
 description:
 ---
-Over the past month I had thought of migrating this blog to a static site generator that is faster than the current one, Octopress.
-Lack of a good workflow for creating new posts and slower build times were the main reasons.
-Though the build is not very slow, I am the kind of person when writing post want to see often, how it looks like on the real site.
+Over the past month I had thought of migrating this blog to Hugo, a static site generator that is faster than the current one, Octopress.
+Lack of workflow for creating new posts and slower build times were the main reasons.
+I am the kind of person when writing post want to see often, how it looks like on the real site.
 With the current number of posts it takes around 40-50 seconds to build the entire site and it makes me to wander off to something else while the build is happening - at times it takes a long time to get back to writing!.
 But migrating to a new platform has a lot of challenges and time-consuming and I did not want to invest my time in that, so though of looking out for ways to optimize the current process.
 A bit of googling and playing around with Ruby, solved both of the major issues and I have an improved workflow!

 #### **Draft workflow** ####
 I was lucky to find this [post](http://neverstopbuilding.com/how-to-enhance-your-octopress-draft-and-heroku-deploy-process) which handled most of the draft workflow process.
 Most of the code below is used from there with a very few minor additions.
-Newer versions of Jekyll support [working with drafts](http://jekyllrb.com/docs/drafts/) and uses the '*--drafts*' switch to build the drafts (instead of using published flag), that are in '*_drafts*' folder.
-Drafts are posts which does not have date's, so I add in a placeholder text, '*thisIsStillADraft*', in the yaml front matter of the post which will later be replaced with the post publish date.
+Newer versions of Jekyll support [working with drafts](http://jekyllrb.com/docs/drafts/) and uses the '*--drafts*' switch to build the drafts (instead of using published flag as in thr above linked post), that are in '*_drafts*' folder.
+Drafts are posts which does not have date's, so I added in a placeholder text, '*thisIsStillADraft*', in the yaml front matter of the post which will later be replaced with the post publish date.
+Also added in the code to open the default writer with the newly created post

 ``` ruby Rake new_draft